We Are Iran: The Persian Blogs

 Stupid White Men (by: Michael Moore)

-Best selling author Michael Moore's book "Stupid White Men" helps us to unscab some of the underlying
+Best selling author Michael Moore's book "Stupid White Men" helps us to unscab some of the underlying manifestations

-commentary is eye-opening and truly an entertaining read.
+eye-opening and truly an entertaining read.

-The #1 Top Selling Nonfiction book of the 2002, Stupid White Men has been on the New York Times Bestseller list for
+The #1 Top Selling Nonfiction book of the 2002, Stupid White Men has been on the New York Times Bestseller list for over a

-translated into 24 languages and has sold more than 3 million copies worldwide.
+24 languages and has sold more than 3 million copies worldwide.

 "A post 9/11 favorite of mine, "Stupid White Men" explores the deep seated problem within the American econ-political